xSmurf/coreboot_buildroot_project/README.md

 It includes three different configuration: the default config `coreboot_defconfig`, a minimal config `coreboot_minimal_defconfig` which can fit on the X230 without hardware modifications (but lacks some extra goodies), and a grsec configuration for both of these.

+Some of the coreboot utility (ie: cbfstool, ifdtool, and nvramtool) packages are built from a local source. you will need to edit this path in `packages/coreboot/*/*.mk`

 $ git clone https://github.com/xsmurf/coreboot_buildroot_project.git
 $ export BR_PROJECT=$PWD/coreboot_buildroot_project
 $ wget <buildroot-release.tgz>